 Anne Carson's Autobiography of Red is a self-proclaimed romance.
 It tells the story of Geryon, a young man navigating his desires, caged as they are by the circumstances of his life.
-Classically, Geryon is a red monstern from Greek mythology who is doomed by the Gods to die by Herakles' arrow.
+Classically, Geryon is a red monster from Greek mythology who is doomed by the Gods to die by Herakles' arrow.
 In Red, he is a young artist with wings and red skin who falls for the transient and beautiful Herakles.
 Herakles pulls Geryon out of the dullness of his life and then, just as casually, lets him go.
-Herakles, like the food cart, drifts out of reach.
+Like the food cart, he drifts out of reach.

 Still confined to his airplane seat, Geryon wonders, “How people get power over one another, this mystery.”
 As a boy whose life has been muted by the absence of Herakles, the question is appropriately Geryon’s.
 It could just as easily belong to Carson, though.
 The idea seems to cling to her like a smell that washes off only to return each evening.
 (Versions of the same thought appear in her 2001 essay, The Beauty of the Husband.)
 The power Carson references seems bound to desire, specifically desire that moves more strongly in one direction.
 Through Geryon, Carson reminds us that desire is about the wanting of a thing, not the possessing of a thing, which is why it nests in the curve of the eye.
 And sight is the sense that Red indulges in most explicitly.
 Not simply viewing but re-viewing.
 Visual returns.
 Indeed, the book begins with one.